hacker-cb/.cursor/README.md

-# Cursor Workspace Configuration
+# Cursor Developer Configuration

-This repository contains Cursor workspace configuration with AI agent behavior policies and development workflow templates.
+This repository contains Cursor developer configuration with AI agent behavior policies and development workflow templates.

+**Note:** This project is located in the home directory at `~/.cursor`

 ## Project Structure